 People who don’t travel alone make incorrect assumptions about solo travel.
 So don’t listen to these people!
 They don’t know what they’re talking about, and you don’t need their fears and negativity in your life.

-You do not owe a single person an explanation for the way you travel.
+You don’t owe a single person an explanation for the way you travel.
 Your travel experience is for and about you, not someone else.

 Do Your Research.
 Choose The Right Destination For Your First Solo Trip.
 Then spend a lot of time researching your destination – currency, conversational phrases in the local language, how public transportation works, any clothing requirements for women, climate, do you need any vaccinations, how will your phone work there, etc. You DO NOT want to be figuring these things out as you’re arriving.